biodiversitydata-se/SBDI4R/README.md

-The Swedish Biodiversity Data Infrastructure (SBDI) provides tools to enable users of biodiversity information to find, access, combine and visualize data on Swedish plants and animals; available through [Swedish Biodiversity Data Infrastructure](https://biodiversitydata.se/).
+The Swedish Biodiversity Data Infrastructure (SBDI) provides tools to enable users of biodiversity information to find, access, combine and visualize data on Swedish plants and animals; available through [SBDI](https://biodiversitydata.se/).
 The R package SBDI4R provides a subset of the tools, and some extension tools (found previously in Analysportalen.se), to be directly used within R.

 SBDI4R enables the R community to directly access data and resources hosted by SBDI.
 Our goal is to enable observations of species to be